-The very prudent liquidity management policy continued in 2021.
-Compagnie de Financement Foncier can raise sufficient cash to meet the contractual maturities of all of its privileged debts, for six months, without new resources
+The very prudent liquidity management policy continued in 2022.
+Compagnie de Financement Foncier can raise sufficient cash to meet the contractual maturities of all of its privileged debts, for six months, without new resources.

-At December 31, 2021, Compagnie de Financement Foncier had available cash of €0.73bn, including €0.68bn with Banque de France, and €6.6bn granted to BPCE with a maturity of less than two months and mainly guaranteed by a loans portfolio.
+At December 31, 2022, Compagnie de Financement Foncier had available cash of €0.6bn, including €0.53bn with Banque de France, and €4.57bn lent to BPCE with a maturity of less than eleven months, mainly secured by a loan portfolio.

-Compagnie de Financement Foncier's Liquidity Coverage Ratio (LCR), has also always been above 110% since 2015.
+Compagnie de Financement Foncier's Liquidity Coverage Ratio (LCR), has also always been equal to or greater than 100% since 2015.

-Information on internal control 9.
+Information on internal control 9